-Today, property insurance from the residual market is provided by Fair Access to Insurance Requirements (FAIR) Plans, Beach and Windstorm Plans and two staterun insurance companies in Florida and Louisiana: Florida Citizens Property Insurance Corporation (CPIC) and Louisiana Citizens Property Insurance Corporation (Louisiana Citizens).
+Today, property insurance from the residual market is provided by Fair Access to Insurance Requirements (FAIR) Plans, Beach and Windstorm Plans and two staterun insurance companies in Florida and Louisiana: Florida Citizens Property Insurance Company (CPIC) and Louisiana Citizens Property Insurance Corporation (Louisiana Citizens).
 Established in the late 1960s to ensure the continued provision of insurance in urban areas, FAIR Plans often provide property insurance in both urban and coastal areas, while Beach and Windstorm Plans cover predominantly wind-only risks in designated coastal areas.
 Hybrid plans like Florida and Louisiana's CPIC, provide property insurance throughout those states.
 It is important to note that in addition to windstorm risk, these plans routinely cover a range of other exposures, such as vandalism and fire.
 In addition to these residual property plans, a number of federal legislative proposals regarding the financing of natural catastrophes are under consideration.
 A detailed analysis is beyond the scope of this paper, but a summary of the various proposals is available in Appendix 1.

 In the course of the last four decades these FAIR and Beach Plans have experienced explosive growth both in terms of policy count and exposure value.
-Further, in the 23-year period from 1990 to 2012-a period characterized by major catastrophes such as Hurricane Andrew and Hurricane Katrina-that growth has accelerated.
-Total policies in-force (both habitational and commercial) in the nation's FAIR and Beach and Windstorm Plans combined more than tripled from 931,550 in 1990 to 3.23 million in 2012.
-Total exposure to loss in the plans surged from \$54.7 billion in 1990 to \$818.1 billion in 2012-an increase of 1,396 percent (Fig. 1 and 2).
+However, latest data shows that between 2011 and 2013, total exposure to loss in the plans fell by almost 30 percent.
+The most recent decline in the residual market exposure belies a period of more than 20 years between 1990 and 2011-a period characterized by major catastrophes such as Hurricane Andrew and Hurricane Katrina-when total exposure to loss in the plans surged by 1,517 percent from \$54.7 billion in 1990 to a peak of \$884.7 billion in 2011.
+Total policies in-force (both habitational and commercial) in the nation's FAIR and Beach and Windstorm Plans combined more than tripled from 931,550 in 1990 to peak at 3.31 million in 2011.
+In 2013, total policy counts for the residual property plans remain just below those record levels at 3.22 million (Fig. 1 and 2).